etuckeriv/remedial-chaos-theory/README.md

      	- **Ripple Action**: They earn +1 Ripple Point
 	- **1-2 = Failure**.
 The GM narrates how they fail + adds a complication/condition, turn ends immediately
  		- **Totem Action**: Reality shifts to the BASE Timeline, -1 Prime Point
-   		- **Stabilize Action**: Timeline becomes UNSTABLE, -1x Ripple Point
+   		- **Stabilize Action**: Timeline becomes UNSTABLE, -2 Ripple Points
-     	- **Ripple Action**: They lose -1x Ripple Point
+     	- **Ripple Action**: They lose -2 Ripple Point
-- The Traveller may continue attempting Stabilize or Ripple actions as long as they have Ripple Points to spend.
+- Travellers may continue attempting Stabilize or Ripple actions as long as they have Ripple Points to spend.
 - When the Traveler's turn has ended, the GM helps narrate a transition and challenge for the next Traveler.

 This continues throughout the game until one Traveler has earned enough Prime Points to end the game.